Bank Debt Guarantee Programs

 When Treasury Secretary Paulson and Federal Reserve Chair Bernanke approached the FDIC Chair Shelia Bair about guaranteeing bank debt, Bair was reluctant to proceed.
 She worried that the program would potentially expose the FDIC to huge losses and questioned how such a guarantee program fulfilled the FDIC’s depositor protection role.
 However, recognizing the risks of a prolonged liquidity crisis, she proposed a program that would guarantee 90% of newly-issued senior unsecured debt.
 Paulson and Bernanke insisted that a 90% guarantee would not be sufficient to calm markets, and Bair compromised on a program that would cover 100% of certain debt, but only within a limited time frame (Bair, 2011).

-Eligible Debt - Maturities1
+Eligible Debt - Maturities

 Initially, debt of any maturity could be issued pursuant to the DGP.
 The guarantee on such debt would then last until maturity or June 30, 2012 (whichever came first).
 Subsequent amendments later altered this approach.